JPMorgan reaches agreement to increase stake in China mutual fund venture to 100%

-BEIJING (Reuters) - JPMorgan (JPM.N) said on Friday it has reached agreement with its Chinese partner to increase its stake in its Chinese mutual fund venture to 100%.
+BEIJING (Reuters) - JPMorgan (JPM.N) has reached agreement with its Chinese partner to increase its stake in its Chinese mutual fund venture to 100%, joining BlackRock and Neuberger Berman to grow its presence in the world’s second biggest economy.

-The U.S. firm expects to proceed with the required processes to complete the transaction to take full ownership of China International Fund Management Co.
-(CIFM), including seeking approval from the China Securities Regulatory Commission， according to an emailed statement from the company on Friday.
+The U.S. firm’s asset management arm expects to proceed with the required processes to complete the transaction to take full ownership of China International Fund Management Co.
+(CIFM), including seeking approval from the China Securities Regulatory Commission (CSRC)， according to an emailed statement from JPMorgan Asset Management on Friday.

 It did not provide financial details of the deal.